joa-quim/GMTjl_doc/documentation/modules/subplot.md

     2. With the keyword **panels** specify the dimensions of a single subplot.

     For grids up to 3x3 and 2x1 and 3x1, if neither **figsize** or **panels** are specified, an estimation of the *panels* size plus **margins** will be provided.
-This may suite many use cases with a likely need to specify better margins.
+This may suite many use cases but with a probable need to specify better margins.

     **figsize**\